-One of the advantages of the NIM system as illustrated in FIG. 1, is that the Server 50 is able to track continuous, long-term NIM use information about each user.
+One of the advantages of the NIM system as illustrated in delete users, developers, NIMs, other administrators, or 25 FIG. 1, is that the Server 50 is able to track continuous, long-term NIM use information about each user.
 This is because the NIM server, through communication with the home NIM, can track each NIM event performed by each user.
 Therefore, it is possible to track each individual user's entire NIM use activity from the moment the user downloads the home NIM.